Skip to main content

 Conclusion

-Migrating to CMS 12 and Commerce 14 introduces a modernized .NET foundation, improved configuration management, and a streamlined hosting model.
+Migrating to CMS 12 and Commerce 14 introduces a modernised .NET foundation, improved configuration management, and a streamlined hosting model.
 Mastering these architectural shifts ensures smoother migration and future-ready Optimizely solutions.